Mike Davis Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- Davis' 13 rushing yards in his only career matchup against the Bills are 13.5 fewer yards than his over/under in Sunday's game.
+- In his lone career matchups, Davis put up 13 rushing yards versus the Bills, 13.5 fewer than his over/under in Sunday's game.

-- Davis did not have a touchdown run in that contest against the Bills.
+- Davis did not have a touchdown run in that game against the Bills.

 - Note: Davis' stats vs. Bills date back to 2016.